microsoft/PartnerResources/LearningPlanResources/Contributing.md

 | Correct a typo, link, or other minor change | Create a **Pull Request** |
 | Create an entirely new Learning Plan Resource | Create a **Pull Request** |

+For specific examples of the types of content you can contribute, see our [Content Guidelines](Content%20Guidelines.md) page.

 Read more on how to do these below.